-Woodrow Wilson opens Houston Ship Channel in 1914
+Houston Ship Channel opens in 1914

 Dredged 25 feet deep, the Houston Ship Channel opened for ocean-going vessels on November 10, 1914, making Texas home to a world-class commercial port.

 The waterway – originally known as Buffalo Bayou – was “swampy, marshy and overgrown with dense vegetation,” according to the American Society of Civil Engineers (ASCE).
+It had been used to ship goods to the Gulf of Mexico as early as the 1830s.

 In 1837, the steamship Laura traveled from Galveston Bay up Buffalo Bayou to what is now Houston, explains the Port of Houston Authority of Harris County.

 The trip, in water no deeper than six feet, proved the bayou was navigable by sizable vessels and established a commercial link between Houston and the rest of the world.
+The Houston Ship Channel today is 45 feet deep and 530 feet wide.
+It supports refineries and the largest petrochemical complex in the world.

 “With the discovery of oil at Spindletop in 1901 and crops such as rice beginning to rival the dominant export crop of cotton, Houston’s ship channel needed the capacity to handle newer and larger vessels,” adds the Port Authority, which administers the channel.

 According to ASCE, Harris County citizens in 1909 formed a navigation district (an autonomous governmental body supervising the port) and issued bonds to fund half the cost of dredging the channel.

-The U.S. Congress providing matching funds.
+Harris County voters in January 1910 overwhelming approved dredging their ship channel to a depth of 25 feet for $1.25 million.
+The U.S. Congress provided matching funds.
 As work began in 1912, similar extraordinary maritime projects of the time included the Panama Canal and the Gulf Intracoastal Waterway.

 By 1930 eight refineries are operating along the deepwater channel, ASCE notes.
 The area eventually will support one of the largest petrochemical complexes in the world.
 Now along the shores are petrochemical facilities and oil refineries, including ExxonMobil’s Baytown Refinery, among the largest in the United States.